spatie/laravel-permission/docs/upgrading.md

 2. If you have a custom Role model and (in the rare case that you might) have overridden the `hasPermissionTo()` method in it, you will need to update its method signature to `hasPermissionTo($permission, $guardName = null):bool`.
 See PR #2380.

-3. Migrations have changed in a few ways:
-  1. The migrations have been updated to anonymous-class syntax that was introduced in Laravel 8.
-  2. Some structural coding changes in the registrar class changed the way we extracted configuration settings in the migration files.
-  3. THEREFORE: you will need to upgrade your migrations, especially if you get the following error:
+3. Migrations will need to be upgraded.
+(They have been updated to anonymous-class syntax that was introduced in Laravel 8, AND some structural coding changes in the registrar class changed the way we extracted configuration settings in the migration files.)
+If you had not customized it from the original then replacing the contents of the file should be straightforward.
+Usually the only customization is if you've switched to UUIDs or customized MySQL index name lengths.
+If you get the following error, it means your migration file needs upgrading:

       `Error: Access to undeclared static property Spatie\Permission\PermissionRegistrar::$pivotPermission`